Cassidy O’Sullivan practices complex commercial litigation, managing all aspects of a case for a variety of clients.

 Defended a billion-dollar apartment/hotel company in litigation arising out of a commercial leasehold impacted by the COVID-19 pandemic.

-Advising Monster Energy Company in connection with a Chapter 11 bankruptcy filing by rival beverage company Vital Pharmaceuticals, Inc.
+Advised Monster Energy Company in connection with a Chapter 11 bankruptcy filing by rival beverage company Vital Pharmaceuticals, Inc. and Monster’s resulting acquisition of Vital.

 Successfully settled a suit brought by Don Lee Farms against Beyond Meat alleging breach of contract, fraud, and negligent misrepresentation arising out of Beyond Meat’s termination of an exclusive supply agreement; and defended against Beyond Meat’s related cross-claims alleging breach of contract, misappropriation of trade secrets, trademark infringement, and fraud.